 Over time, surgery has evolved from an 'open' technique, to laparoscopic, to robotic surgery.
 The surgeon's motivation behind this evolution has been to perform procedures that reduce invasiveness, improve clinical outcomes, and reduce recovery times.
-Profound is now taking this concept to the next level by enabling incision-free, precise and customized procedures that are real-time MR-guided ultrasound ablations performed with the TULSA-PRO® and Sonalleve® systems.
-These incision-free flexible procedures offer surgeons the option of providing precise and customized procedures that further reduce invasiveness, offer the potential to improve clinical outcomes and further reduce hospital stays and patient recovery times.
+Profound is now taking this concept to the next level by enabling customizable, incision-free therapies for the MRI-guided ablation of diseased tissue with the TULSA-PRO® and Sonalleve® systems.
+These incision-free and radiation-free procedures offer surgeons the option of providing predictable and customizable procedures that eliminate invasiveness, offer the potential to improve clinical outcomes and further reduce hospital stays and patient recovery times.